taskcluster/taskcluster-docs/queue/task-storage.md

 --------------
 A map from artifact name to URL for artifact is present in the `result.json` file documented above.
 This is always the references of artifacts from a given run.
-Artifacts may be stored anywhere, but artifact put URLs signed by the queue will always put the artifacts at **`tasks.taskcluster.net/<taskId>/runs/<runId>/artifacts/<artifact-name>`**.

-This is useful to know, because these artifacts will have the same expiration policy as the rest of the objects described here.
-But **you should not rely on this**, artifacts may be stored anywhere.
+Artifacts may be stored anywhere you should always access artifacts through the provided download URL.
+Please, ensure that your HTTP client supports redirects, as this URL may be redirected.